Pontiac Silverdome

 Former stadium in Pontiac, Michigan, U.S.

-The Pontiac Silverdome (also known as the Silverdome) was a multi-purpose stadium in Pontiac, Michigan, United States.
+The Pontiac Silverdome was a multi-purpose stadium in Pontiac, Michigan, United States.
 It opened in 1975 and sat on 199 acres (51 ha) of land.
-When the stadium opened, it featured a fiberglass fabric roof held up by air pressure, the first use of the architectural technique in a major athletic facility.
+When the stadium opened, it featured a fiberglass fabric roof coated in Teflon and held up by air pressure, the first use of the architectural technique in a major athletic facility.
 With a seating capacity of over 82,600, it was the largest National Football League (NFL) stadium until 2000.

 It was primarily the home of the Detroit Lions of the NFL from 1975 to 2001 and was also home to the Detroit Pistons of the National Basketball Association (NBA) from 1978 to 1988.
 In addition, the Silverdome also served as the home venue for the Detroit Express of the North American Soccer League and the Michigan Panthers of the United States Football League, as well as two college bowl games: the Cherry Bowl and the Motor City Bowl.
 In 2012, the Silverdome served as the home venue of the Detroit Mechanix of the American Ultimate Disc League and hosted the league championship game that season.

 The stadium was a regular concert venue and hosted a number of athletic and non-athletic events, including the 1979 NBA All-Star Game, Super Bowl XVI, WrestleMania III, early round games of the 1994 FIFA World Cup, and regional games in the NCAA Division I men's basketball tournament.